 Interdisciplinary NSF Research Traineeship:

-AgBioFEWS is built on a foundation of interdisciplinarity, spanning fields in the natural sciences, social sciences, and humanities.
-Our program offers PhD and Masters students in a diversity of fields the chance to research, develop, utilize, and manage agricultural biotechnology in ways that improve FEW systems.
+AgBioFEWS is built on a foundation of interdisciplinarity, bridging insights from the natural sciences, social sciences, and humanities.
+Our program offers PhD and Masters students with interdisciplinary interests the chance to research, develop, appraise, utilize, manage and communicate agricultural biotechnology in ways that improve FEW systems.
 Our students:

-- Integrate knowledge and uncertainties from diverse, sophisticated fields of study,
+- Integrate knowledge and recognize the assumptions in disparate fields of study,

 - Understand how both facts and values influence decision-making, and